 In the visible spectrum, short-wave blue light with wavelength between 41 nm and 455 nm is known to affect sleep by increasing eye fatigue and suppressing melatonin secretion with its short wavelength and strong energy.

-The QD-Display optimizes Blue light exposure, allowing for more comfortable viewing experience.
+The QD-OLED optimizes Blue light exposure, allowing for more comfortable viewing experience.

 HDR or High Dynamic Range imaging refers to a technology that expands the dynamic range in digital images, making bright areas brighter and dark areas darker so that the image is closer to what humans can see with their eyes.